 If you’ve been through one of our training schemes then you can apply to our Writer in Residence programme to consolidate what you have learned.
 Practice pitching, perfect long-form writing and develop your niche in journalism, including investigative, over a 12-month period.
 A monthly stipend of £100 is provided.
 Join us for regular editorial meetings and work as a team on developing your articles.

-Citizen Journalism Scheme [Beginners]
+Community Journalism Course [Beginners]